 The problem, in this situation, is the way marketers and SEO specialists abused inbound links to artificially inflate their SEO rankings.
 Through private blog networks and rewritten content, websites could get quick, cheap, and often self-generated inbound links that helped boost their ranking for little legwork.

 Today, link building is a little more complex.
 You can’t buy inbound links, and inbound links from less reputable or unknown websites doesn’t account for much.
 In fact, these can even get you penalized.
 The holy grail these days is being mentioned in mainstream news media.
 Second to that, you have educational websites, like university blogs and article entries, which are also highly reputable.
-If you’re looking for affordable SEO solutions in Los Angeles, you’ll need the services of a qualified local provider, like SeoTuners.
+If you’re looking for affordable SEO solutions in Los Angeles and Ventura, you’ll need the services of a qualified local provider, like SeoTuners.

 While search engine specialists argue that website reputation doesn’t matter much, there is a little controversy in the issue.
 The point, however, is this: spamming links no longer works, and probably never will.
 Google’s algorithms are updated on a regular basis to weed out quick and easy ways to raise your company’s ranking, placing value on good content and organic ranking techniques.